rwblickhan/rwblickhan.org/Content/stories/thefactory.md

 # The Factory

-> A short horror story.
+> A short cosmic horror story.

 They had found the Factory in the darkened valley of an airless moon.